 What stands out for me in the guiding question are the learning metaphors of community and participation, key areas to consider as I design my own research project.
+Simply speaking, Community refers to a group of people sharing either a physical location, and/or interests and ideas.
 Social interaction drives language learning game.
 Provided Players in Crystallize learn new words by observing conversations.

 Have You Ever Been on a Wild Goose Chase?
 Would you believe that the defrazzalator on our OctoPlasmaBot 9000 just broke?

 We needed a new one badly, so we set out in search of a replacement.
 We checked every grocery store, gas station, yogurt shop and shoe retailer in a 100-mile radius.
 Unfortunately, our search turned out to be nothing but a wild goose chase.
 Apparently, they don’t even make defrazzalators or OctoPlasmaBot 9000s any longer!
+You’re probably wondering what in the world we’re talking about.
 How Technology Can Help Language Learning Howard Gardner's theory of Multiple Intelligences proposed in 1989, which may be grossly summarized as "students possess different kinds of minds and therefore learn, remember, perform, and understand in different ways", despite eliciting much controversy, has had a profound impact on education, especially in America.

 The ICTell (Intercultural telecollaborative learning) Project: Virtual exchanges to prepare student mobility.
 Identity and participation in telecollaboration.
 So Texting Can Actually Boost Your Self-Esteem.
 We often hear about how the internet is bumming us out, but it's not all bad: Recent research suggests that, by making us more candid, chatting online is pulling us closer to our family and friends.

 Sometimes people don't feel very confident, and sometimes people feel alone, or sad, or all three at once.
 These problems are old, and the internet is relatively new, but that doesn't mean it's without ill effects.
+Regularly, reports roll in that find too much internet use might make us depressed, too much Twitter will cause your divorce, and Facebook can make us lonely.
 Identity Negotiations of Young Active Facebook Users: What Does it mean?
 This report is a study of the identity negotiations of young active Facebook users through their online significant others.

 The following research investigates the identity negotiations in the life of a Facebook user.
 The important research question is ‘how’ a young active Facebook user alters or extends his circle of significant other.
+Significant other implies a person whom one looks up to for affirmation or negation.
 5 Ways Video Conferencing Is Bringing Exciting Collaborative Interaction To Teaching and Learning.
 Many of us are familiar with the use of computers, iPads, Smart Boards, and other technological tools in today’s classrooms.